mikro-orm/mikro-orm/docs/deployment.md

 ### Webpack configuration

-Webpack can be run without [configuration file](https://webpack.js.org/configuration/) but for building Mikro-ORM and [Node.js](https://nodejs.org/) bundles it requires additional configuration.
+Webpack can be run without [configuration file](https://webpack.js.org/configuration/) but for building MikroORM and [Node.js](https://nodejs.org/) bundles it requires additional configuration.
 Configuration for Webpack is stored in the root of the project as `webpack.config.js`.
 For all the options please refer to the following [page](https://webpack.js.org/configuration/).

-For bundling Mikro-ORM the following configuration is required:
+For bundling MikroORM the following configuration is required:

 ```javascript
 const optionalModules = [